 What to do for hair growth according to Ayurveda?

-According to Ayurveda, it is not possible to completely stop the process of hair fall, but it can be slowed down.
+According to Ayurveda, it is not possible to completely stop hair fall, but it can be slowed down.
 For this, you can try some easy and effective remedies, such as

 - Take regular care of your hair.